Set up a Snipe-IT connector

 When running in service mode on Kubernetes, a self-hosted connector maintains an ongoing connection with ConductorOne, automatically syncing and uploading data at regular intervals.
 This data is immediately available in the ConductorOne UI for access reviews and access requests.

-Step 1: Configure the Snipe-IT connector
+Step 1: Set up a new Snipe-IT connector

 In ConductorOne, navigate to Connectors > Add connector.